Pricing

 - J.R.
 Rim (Author, Blogger)

-After much deliberation and budgeting, Spindl has narrowed down to a few options of ERP software providers.
+After much deliberation and budgeting, Saf and Mel have narrowed down to a few options of ERP software providers.
 Now, it’s a matter of picking one software that they’ll begin their trials with.
-This is a pivotal stage in our protagonists’ journey: which ERP will they finally go with?
+This is a pivotal stage in our Spindl's journey: which ERP will they finally go with?
 And how exactly will they decide that?

-1. Is it solving our problems?
-Revisit goals that you set out with.
-Does the ERP software help you meet all of them, or will you (once again) have to fall back on other services?
+1. Is it solving Spindl's core problems?
+Does the ERP software meet the goal requirements, or will they need to (again) fall back on other services?

-1. Can it accommodate your foreseeable plans?
-As your business grows, so will its needs.
-You cannot foresee everything, yes, but evaluate if the ERP will be able to accommodate your future plans for your company. \ For example, the folks at Spindl know they will need a better system for their Human Resources department because of their growing company.
+1. Can it accommodate the business's future plans?
+As Spindl grows, so will its needs.
+An ERP should be able to scale to the company's future plans.
+The folks at Spindl know they will need a better system for their Human Resources department because of their growing company.
 They, therefore, make sure that the ERP they choose will have an HR Management Module they can implement later.

-1. Is customization required or does it work for you as-is?
-This is important to consider especially if you work in a specialized industry.
-Does the software allow you to do everything you need to the way it is designed, or does it need to be customized?
-Can you divert resources towards said customization?
-Is there an alternative (that meets the other requirements as well)?
+1. Is customisation required or does it work as-is?
+This is important to consider especially if the business is in a specialized industry.
+Will the software allow Spindl to do what it has to the way it is designed, or will it need to be altered to fit needs?

-1. Does it accommodate localized nuances?
-Depending on where you live, there are different laws and conventions for taxes, payments, processes, legalities, etc. Does the software allow you to follow these localized conventions with ease?
+1. Does it accommodate localised nuances?
+Depending on where the company is, there are different laws and conventions for taxes, payments, processes, legalities, etc. Does the software integrate these localised conventions with ease?

 1. Does the User Experience positively affect work progress?
 The point of an ERP is to save time and not waste it.
-It may sound inconsequential, but even the number of clicks it takes to get a job done counts in the long run!
-Are things overcomplicated, or efficient?
-Will it help you do things faster?
+It may sound inconsequential, but even the number of clicks it takes to get a job done counts in the long run.
+Is the software overcomplicated or efficient?

 With an ERP assisting your business management, you start spending a significantly less amount of time slogging away.
 You’re eliminating factors like manual maintenance, data duplication, communication difficulties, and a lot more when using it.
 When you’re not spending time updating every single spreadsheet, you can invest it in growing your company.